 We ship all around the world, including the southern hemisphere.
-We have a special Web page for our friends in Australia and New Zealand.
 If you live elsewhere in the southern hemisphere, be sure to check out our world constellation guide to pick a constellation (area of the night sky) that you can see from your location.

 What are star catalogs?